J. MURREY ATKINS LIBRARY

 We acquired two grants to support our Mobile Hotspot Lending program from the State Library of North Carolina that enabled the purchase of 94 additional mobile hotspots devices to loan to students.
 This pool of hotspots helps students for whom internet access is not available or reliable.

 Black Student Experience Study (a Chancellor’s Diversity Grant): Atkins Library conducted the Black Student Experience Study to create space for Black students at UNC Charlotte to share their honest perspectives concerning their unique needs and experiences related to Atkins Library.
-As a result, we will implement improvements to the library’s spaces, services, and resources.
+As a result, we implemented improvements to the library’s spaces, services, and resources in 2022.

 Atkins received an Adapting Technology grant from the State Library of North Carolina totaling almost $40,000 to purchase equipment to support online learning, such as monitor extenders, webcams, noise-canceling headphones, iPads and Apple pencils and more.
 These technologies help to support student learning, particularly for individuals who are participating in online courses and/or are required to complete digital assignments.